GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Chrome Web Store listing

-: Just as with a [takedown][TODO], the offending item is removed from the Chrome Web Store.
+: Just as with a [takedown][header-takedown], the offending item is removed from the Chrome Web Store.

 Chrome UI